Audience:

 - List proposed or existing courses on the worksheet.

-- Use the worksheet to compare the industry competencies to the competencies taught in the program's courses.
+- Compare industry competencies to competencies taught in courses.

 - Analyze the results.

-Below is an example of a completed Curriculum Analysis worksheet.
+Below is an example of a completed Curriculum Analysis worksheet: